Axioms of ourpractice

 International Safety Standards

-WFR-certified guides, satellite communication, professional risk protocols, and a 1:6 educator-to-participant ratio across all programs.
+WFR-certified guides, satellite communication, professional risk assessment, and a 1:6 educator-to-participant ratio across every program.

 PLATE B — RIVER CROSSING PROTOCOL, AYSÉN BASIN